DimoDimov/Library/README.md

 afterwards a get request towards `/libraries/libraryId/books` will get the available books.

-A edit form will appear where the used will be able to add more books with one or more authors.
+An edit form will appear where the user is able to add more books with one or more authors.
 Empty authors will be skipped.
-A book without author will not be published in the library.
+A book without author or title will not be published in the library.

 We are displaying bubbles with book details which are responsive thanks to the `flex` containers.